 Section 10.3 PETITION.

 NUMBER OF SIGNATURES.
-A petition for recall of the Mayor shall be signed by that number of qualified voters of the city equal to at least twenty percent (20%) of the total number of voters registered to vote at the last general city election.
-A petition for recall of a member of the Board of Aldermen shall be signed by that number of qualified voters eligible to vote at the recall election equal to at least twenty percent (20%) of the total number of voters registered to vote at the last general city election in that member's ward.
+A petition for recall of the Mayor shall be signed by that number of qualified voters of the city equal to at least twenty percent (20%) of the total number of voters registered to vote at the last general municipal election.
+A petition for recall of a member of the Board of Aldermen shall be signed by that number of qualified voters eligible to vote at the recall election equal to at least twenty percent (20%) of the total number of voters registered to vote at the last general municipal election in that member's ward.